MYSTERY AT OCEAN DRIVE is a Hardy Boys style action

 Jason’s instincts warn him that the girl is in trouble.

 The following day he sees her in an upstairs window, but when he asks to speak to her he is told that there is no young girl living there.
 Why?

 Jason is not about to give up and he enlists the help of his friends, Mark and David.
 Together they make a daring attempt to learn the girl’s identity, but just as it seems to be working, things go horribly wrong...

 Has Jason’s intriguing mystery now put all three boys in danger?

 MYSTERY AT OCEAN DRIVE was a runner-up in the Citizen/Pan MacMillan South African 2010 YA novel award.

-To buy an e-book from Amazon's worldwide stores click HERE
+Or buy from Amazon's worldwide stores by clicking HERE

 Also now available in paperback.

 If Jason had brought his motorbike to a stop before reaching into his delivery bag for a newspaper, his life would have been very different that summer.